GiromettaMarco/brainlight/README.md

 {{>partial}}
 ```

-The inclusion tag includes the contents of another template inside the current one.
+The inclusion tag includes contents of another template inside the current one.

 The included template is identified by its name and dot notation can be used to access templates in sub directories: